tqwewe/tqwewe.github.io/content/blog/enhanced-helix-config.md

 I've been daily driving Helix editor for years at this point, and love its simplicity and approach to modal editing.

-I'm ashamed to say I was a VSCoder for many years before switching, and had given NeoVim a serious try, but the amount of configuration to manage is just too much in my opionion.
+I'm ashamed to say I was a VSCoder for many years before switching, and had given NeoVim a serious try, but the amount of configuration to manage is just too much in my opinion.

 Despite Helix's awesome defaults, there were a few changes I've made to my configuration, and wanted to share them in case they may be useful to others.